Search

 {{ end }}{{ end }}{{ end }}{{end}}

-The FormatReplace function will ensure that new lines in a string get prefixed by a #, this is used to print error message in comments.
+The FormatReplace function ensures that new lines in a string are prefixed by a #, which is used to print error messages in comments.

-The template uses a Groups structure looking like this:
+The template uses a Groups structure that looks like this:

 type Groups struct {